Exchange Programs in Germany

 Students on this, or any exchange, must receive a grade of C or higher on coursework in order to receive Augustana credit for their courses.

 Cost: Students on any of these programs pay standard Augustana tuition and fees.
 For students in Passau, a room in student housing is provided.
-In Regensburg or Eichstätt, the university will assist students in finding housing, but housing is at student expense.
+In Regensburg, the university will assist students in finding housing, but housing is at student expense.
 Meals and all travel expenses are at student expense with all German exchange programs.
 Payments are made on the standard academic calendar, as if the student were on campus in Rock Island.

 Cost includes: Augustana charges include tuition & fees.
-For Passau only the tuition payments to Augustana also include housing on campus.
+For Passau only, the tuition payments to Augustana also include housing on campus.

 Housing: Housing in Passau is arranged by the university and is covered as part of the exchange.
 Housing in Eichstätt and Regensburg is independent, but both universities will assist students with housing placements and selection.
+In both cities a monthly fee is typical to pay for some utilities (TV tax, for example).

 Financial Aid: Students are eligible for all standard academic year financial aid for the Spring term spent in Germany.
 This includes any grants, scholarships and other college, state or federal aid which a student receives on campus.
 The lone exception to this is work-study aid, as work-study is not available for exchange students in Germany.
 These three exchange programs are also Augie Choice, Freistat and IOP Grant eligible.
 The $1,000 IOP Grant is competitive and limited in number.